-Please return all items to the rear book drops as we prepare to offer curbside service.
+Please return all items to the book drops.
 Please only return SCPL-owned items to the book drops.
 We are not accepting donations at this time.
-Also, please do not put bags in the book drops.

-Bookmobile service to home stop patrons will resume on June 1.
+Bookmobile service to home stop patrons has resumed.
 Service to long-term care facilities and community stops will resume at a later date.

 The below resources include those that typically require purchase or membership, but are temporarily available at no cost.
 For always free-to-use resources, view our Digital Resources.

 The Centers for Disease Control and Prevention is the leading national public health institute of the United States, and is a federal agency under the Department of Health and Human Services.
 The website linked above is the hub for information regarding COVID-19.